-This passage is found in the Narrative Lectionary, Epiphany Season, Year 2.
-(Most recently January 24, 2016)
+This passage is found in the Revised Common Lectionary, year B, Pentecost Season (Most recently Summer 2021).
+Also it is found in the Narrative Lectionary, Epiphany Season, Year 2.

 Summary: This story is classic Mark: A power struggle is at hand, between Jesus and the world, between the crowds and the religious leadership, between life and death, between despair and faith.
 In the end, Jesus will serve as champion, or perhaps in a surprising way, a calm, peaceful and loving savior.
 Regardless of what tact one takes in working through this passage, one should wrestle with what it means to "save."
 This passage, like most in Mark, suggests a far bigger definition of save than our typical religious discourse!

 συνηχθη (aorist passive from of συναγω, meaning "gather", 5:21).
 This verb has a clear English cognate: Synagogue, where folks were gathered.
 In this case we have two synagogues -- the unofficial gathering (συνηχθη) around Jesus and the synagogue (συναγωγος).
 Mark lets us know that the real power is in the gathering around Jesus.

 σωθη (aorist passive subjunctive of σωζω, meaning "save"; 5:23).
 In American Christianity, the word save almost always connotes a future state, often hell, from which one is "saved."
 In this πασσαγε, the word σωθη is best translated "heal", as it can be in Greek.
 A few points here:

 - In the Bible, saving and healing are neither distant linguistically nor conceptually.

 - Salvation grows out of faith.
 In both stories, faith is needed.
 In the second story, Jesus supplies the faith when we have lost it.

 - Salvation is necessary for living.
 It proceeds it grammatically in vs 23 and in our lives!